conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 Note that the same modification applies for external Service Accounts.

-As of now, you can update the `local-acl-admin.properties` with the credentials you just created, and you can refer to the previous sections in order to create ACLs for local & external Service Accounts.
+Now you can create a properties file, `local-acl-admin.properties` using the credentials you just generated.
+Refer to the previous sections for creating ACLs for local & external Service Accounts.